intel/nauta/docs/user-guide/actions/working_with_experiments.md

 * [Cancelling Experiments](cancel_exp.md)

 **Note:** Files located in the input storage are accessible through Jupyter Notebooks.
-Only files that are written to /output/home/ are persistently stored.
-Therefore, changes made during a session to other files (including model scripts) will not be saved when the session is closed.
-It is recommended to save session data to the output/[experiment] folder for future use.
+Only files that are written to: `output/home/` are persistently stored.
+Therefore, changes made during a session to other files (including model scripts) _will not_ be saved when the session is closed.
+Therefore, it is recommended that you save session data to the output/[experiment] folder for future use.